yanhan-si/LendingClub-Loan-Default-Prediction/README.md

 ## Data Modeling

 Light GBM and MLP were trained on this dataset.
-The hyperparameters for Light GBM were chosen through 5-fold cross validation.
+The hyperparameters for Light GBM were chosen through 5-fold cross-validation.
 The feature importance plot gave some of the influential features in the prediction.

 ![FI](https://github.com/yanhan-si/Lending-Club-Loan-Default-Prediction/blob/master/Light%20GBM_FI.png)